Alienrazor/Red-CC/README.md

 #
 <p align="center"><a href="https://Alienrazor.github.io"><img width="60%" alt="Hello, I'm Anurag.
 I do open source!" src="./asset/IMG_20220824_143754.jpeg" /></a></p>

 #
+# DISCLAIMER
-THIS TOOL USED WITH YOUR OWN RESPONSIBILITIES OTHERWISE I'M NOT RESPONSIBLE FOR ANY ILLEGAL ACTIVITIES
+THIS TOOL USED WITH YOUR OWN RESPONSIBILITIES

+OTHERWISE I'M NOT RESPONSIBLE FOR ANY ILLEGAL ACTIVITIES